code-423n4/2023-04-rubicon-findings/data/dec3ntraliz3d-Q.md

-## QA Report

 ## Low-01

-`batchRequote()` function don't check for matching array length with can cause `Array out of bound` error which is not handled.
+`batchRequote()` function don't check for matching array length which can cause `Array out of bound` error if not properly handled.

 ## Summary